-Since launching our revamped Gebeya Marketplace platform, we have confirmed a rampant problem with talent matching in Africa.
+Since launching our revamped Gebeya Marketplace platform, we have confirmed a rampant problem with talent wars and matching in Africa.
 Seniority is scarce in several verticals.

 Senior talents are quickly grabbed by well-funded startups and tech multinationals settling more and more in Africa.
 The reason why this is not happening at a more accelerated rate is because of the lack of certain types of talents.
 Organizations are finding it too expensive or unsustainable to constantly import expats to solve problems specific to African countries.